More healthy employees with a work happiness test

 Improving work happiness is a good idea

 More companies are recognizing that job satisfaction is important.
-When you feel comfortable at work, everything becomes easier.
+When employees feel comfortable at work, everything becomes easier.
 This might sound sentimental, but higher job satisfaction leads to healthier employees and better productivity.
 As a result, companies face lower absenteeism costs and lower labor costs while maintaining the same turnover, or even achieving more turnover for the same labor costs.
+Using a professional Burnout Assessment Tool alongside work happiness measurement helps organizations identify risks early and take targeted action to keep employees healthy, engaged, and productive.

 So it's a good idea to actively work to increase employee job happiness.
 But...how do you go about it?